osi4iot/osi4iot/README.md

 <summary> Node-RED  </summary>
 <p>

-Any `dashboard` or `dtm` requires a logic or core to decide how the information from sensors is connected with the database and how the alerts are displayed.
+Any 'DTM' requires a logic to decide how the information received by the sensors is managed in real time and when an alert is triggered when something goes wrong.
 This task can be done with the help of Node-RED, an open source package that allows graphically to interconnect the data and manipulate it.
 You can either create custom boxes or use existing template boxes to design the flow diagram of the logic of your `devices`.

 ![img:node-red](./docs/img/web-node-red.png)